Luke-G/website-project/README.md

 >**JSON** is used to store data about the lodges held on the site at South Combe Waters.
 This simulates a server API response sending data from a database, and is consumed by the JavaScript to output the data on relevant pages on the website.

+Images have been compressed using compressor.io to aid in faster webpage load times

 ### Anticipated Visitor Flow
 * Use lands on index.html
 * User clicks learn more then 'view our lodges'